For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It is worth noting, however, that if you're eligible for both Jobseeker's Allowance and Universal Credit, the amount of JSA you claim will reduce your Universal Credit payments.

-For every £1 of New Style Jobseeker's Allowance you receive, your Universal Credit payment will reduce by £1.
+For every £1 of New Style Jobseeker's Allowance you get, your Universal Credit payment will go down by £1.
 So while you won't be any worse off for claiming both at the same time, you likely won't be any better off either.

 If you're still studying, make sure you've claimed all of the bursaries, grants and scholarships available to you.